My Place Awards

 Examples of past winners and nominated projects and people can be found here.

-We encourage members of the public to get in touch with us on social media, email or by calling us at 0141 221 1466 to suggest built environment projects that have made a difference in their town.
-We will then contact the projects about submitting a nomination.
+We encourage members of the public to get in touch with us on social media, email or by filling out this short form to suggest built environment projects that have made a difference in their town.
+Please note that public suggestions do not count as entries to the Awards; we will contact suggested projects about submitting an entry.

 Use of Information